v-vector bundles on $p$-adic fields and Sen theory via the Hodge-Tate stack: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Bhargav Bhatt, Yu Min, Juan Esteban Rodr\'iguez Camargo and Lue Pan for helpful conversations on Sen theory and feedback on a preliminary version of this paper, and Peter Scholze and Matti W\"urthen for useful discussions.
-One author (J.A.) wants to thank the organizers of the conference in Darmstadt in October 2022, where he could present the results of this paper.
+We thank Jo\~ao Louren{\c{c}}o for pointing out a mistake in an earlier version.
+One author (J.A.) wants to thank the organizers of the conference in Darmstadt in October 2022 for the possibility to present the results of this paper.
+The authors want to thank the referee for their careful comments and their positive feedback.

 The second author was funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2047/1 -- 390685813, as well as by DFG Project-ID 444845124 -- TRR 326, and was moreover supported by DFG via the Leibniz-Preis of Peter Scholze.